rsmartin/NiceAuth/README.md

 > Make sure your CakePHP installation is installed, viewable to the web and connected to your database.
 > The home page of your installation will guide you in setting up CakePHP

+** To use the password reset feature, you must setup your email config file. *** Navigate to app/Config and copy email.php.default to email.php.
+Change setting to meet your setup.

 From terminal, navigate to your app/Plugin folder and clone the Git repo.

 ```